System Settings for Authenticated Scans

 • Set the MaxMemoryPerShellMB parameter to 1024.

-See Microsoft Documentation for more information on WinRM parameters.
+See Installation and Configuration for Windows Remote Management for more information on WinRM parameters.

 Important: For a Windows server that is hardened according to the Center for Internet Security (CIS) benchmarks, such as the CIS Amazon Machine Image (AMI) for Windows Server 2016 available in the Amazon Web Services (AWS) Marketplace, there are local group policies that block these connectivity requirements.
 For these servers, you must open the port and re-enable WinRM and remote access each time you boot the server.